What is a Tax-Saving FD?

 Fixed Tenure: These FDs have a mandatory lock-in period of five years, meaning funds cannot be withdrawn prematurely.

-Guaranteed Returns: Since tax-saving FDs are not market-related, they offer fixed interest rates, ensuring predictable earnings.
+Guaranteed Returns: Since tax-saving FDs are not market-related, they offer fixed interest rates, subject to the terms of the issuing bank.

 Interest Rate Variation: Banks and financial institutions offer different interest rates, with senior citizens generally receiving higher returns compared to regular investors.